 Click on the activate button on Default With Font Tweaks in the style gallery.

-The Experience Add On allows for a new entry on the radius selector on the user interface.
-When a Radius First Entry has been set it will appear as the initial text in the radius drop down that the user sees on your search form.
+If you have the WPSLP Experience Add On or the MYSLP/Professional plan an additional setting is available under labels and will show you a new field named Radius first entry under the Settings/Search user interface.
+When a Radius First Entry has been set it will appear as the first field in the radius drop down that the user sees on your search form.
 The value will be set to the default miles that you have set in Radii Options.
+The other radiis you have entered to allow users to search will appear in numerical order in the dropdown but the label for the first entry will appear first regardless of numerical order.

 To create a locator page that has a zip/postal code search box, a map of your locations, and the results list put the [slplus] shortcode on a page or post.